Options to Sell Photos!

 Now what can you expect!
 Remember that Queue Line where you Captured all those guest photos, Fast!
 Imagine if "ALL" of them showed up to buy photos!
 What a great problem to have, but not realistic.
 The Math, on average, you have 3 guests per photo.
 For 1000 guests = 333 photos.
 25% of those 333 photos, on average is the number of guests interested in seeing their pictures.
 Roughly 83 groups (3 guests average).

 How long does it take you to Sell a Photo?
 Minimum, 3 minutes, realistic, 5 minutes.
 Do you see a line forming?
 If you are lucky!
-But most guest who see a long line when they are leaving, will say, never mind.
+But most guest who see a long line when they are leaving, wont wait.
 So what do you do to keep up with the flow from Capture.
 333 / 120 (thats 20 - 30 seconds each / hour) = 2.7 hours Capture for 1000 guest.
 For Sales, you have 83 groups / 3 minutes each (20 / hour) = 4.1 hours of Sales for 1000 guest.

 To sell photos at your location you basically need to 2 Photo Sales Stations for 1 Capture Station.
 The better and quicker your photo staff are at selling the more money you will make, by keeping the lines down and not having so many guests, who were interested, walk by.
 Another obvious fact, you need good graphics, good presentation, friendly staff, fast, reliable equipment and professional quality printers.
 Yes, each Photo Sales Station needs a Professional Printer.
 The cost, with a printer, for each Photo Sales Station is roughly the same as a Capture unit.
 Plus for 2 Photo Sales Stations, you are going to need, 3 - 4 or more staff to keep up with the photo sales, and the space to setup.
 So two sales station and staff minimum 10x10 and room for a line to view the photos.

-Capture the Photo, and the guest receives the SMS text notification within minutes with a link.
-The guest looks at their photo / photos on their cell phone, no App download required, what else are they going to do, remember, they are still waiting in your Queue Line!
-The guest, all guests, have the option to purchase their digital photos right then with the App's built in payment process.
+Take (capture) the Photo, and the customer receives a notification within minutes with a link.
+The customer looks at their photo / photos on their cell phone, no App download required, what else are they going to do, remember, they are still waiting in your Queue Line!
+The customer, all customers, have the option to purchase their digital photos right then with the App's built in payment process.
 No Photo Sales Station, no staff, no one in a line to see their photos.
 If that wasn't enough.
 A&E also adds an after event Webstore for Photo Sales.
 Additional notifications can be setup for the next day, week, month, whenever, you decide to remind guests they did not purchase photos the day of the event, that their photos are still available for purchase.
 Use the built in data to send notifications of future events to all your customers.
-Yes, the Math, the process is new, but just using the same 25% as before, guests interested in seeing their Photos, that's 250 per 1000 compared to 83.
+Yes, the Math, using the same 25% as before, customers interested in seeing their Photos, that's 250 per 1000 compared to 83.
 Plus, you should not loose anyone because the Photo Line is too long, just the opposite, they have time to look at their Phone App Photos because their waiting in your Queue Line before entering your event!

 Have questions, good!
-A&E allows you to set you own price!
 Every location is different!
 Are there other options or combinations for your location.
 Absolutely!
 Just ask.
-We build custom systems, and by the way every system is built to be Fast!
+We build custom processes and photo systems, and by the way every system is built to be Fast!
 Our solutions are 100% proprietary, developed in-house from real-world experience, in collaboration with our exhibition partners.
 We build revenue generating, photo systems that are easy to operate with your existing staff.
 Whether your location sees 100 or 10,000 guests a day, our systems are scalable and modular to meet your specific needs.
 We build super fast Queue Line photo systems to quickly capture your guest photos in 10 - 15 seconds or midway systems where you might want to try out our cool effects, like animated gifs.